fimbullinter/wotan/README.md

 Norse mythology:

+**Fimbullinter** comes from Fimbulwinter, the awful 3 years lasting winter that precedes the events of Ragnarök. 'fimbul' means 'the great', 'linter' is a tool that detects and warns about certain coding patterns.

-Wotan is one of the many names of Odin, the All-Father.
+**Wotan** is one of the many names of Odin, the All-Father.
 You may also know him by the name Woden, Wodan, Wensley, etc. Woden is a sacrificial god, bloodthirsty and cruel.
 He is constantly striving for wisdom.
 From his throne he can see everything in the nine worlds happening.

-Vé is the youngest of the three bothers Woden, Vili and Vé who sley the giant Ymir and created the nine worlds from his body.
+**Vé** is the youngest of the three bothers Woden, Vili and Vé who sley the giant Ymir and created the nine worlds from his body.

 > To the first human couple, Ask and Embla, Odin gave soul and life; Vili gave wit (intelligence) and sense of touch; and Vé gave countenance (appearance, facial expression), speech, hearing, and sight.

-Heimdall (also known as Heimdallr) located where the burning rainbow bridge Bifröst meets heaven keeps watch for the onset of Ragnarök.
+**Heimdall** (also known as Heimdallr), located where the burning rainbow bridge Bifröst meets heaven, keeps watch for the onset of Ragnarök.

-Bifröst is the burning rainbow bridge that connects the world of humans with the realm of gods.
+**Bifröst** is the burning rainbow bridge that connects the world of humans with the realm of gods.

 ### Why yet another linter?